Online Poker in Texas: Legal Sites in 2021

-Yes, it’s perfectly safe to play online poker in Texas.
+Yes, it’s perfectly safe to play online poker games, in Texas.
 While the state legislature has yet to pass any regulation concerning online poker, there are plenty of perfectly safe sites that accept poker players from all across the United States, including Texas.

 There are no laws banning players from playing online poker, the only thing online poker legislation would do would be to allow the state to run Texas-specific online card rooms like there are in New Jersey and Nevada.
-These would be licensed and regulated by the state of Texas and only accept players from within the state unless they join an interstate compact with other states that legalized online poker.
+These would be licensed and regulated by the state of Texas and only accept players from within the state unless they join an interstate compact with other states that legalized online poker rooms.